JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ```

 The function [`get_coeff`](@ref)
-gives the coefficient the polynomial that corresponds to the monomial
+gives the normalized coefficient of the polynomial that corresponds to the monomial
 specified by a vector containing the powers `v`.
-Foe instance, for
+For instance, for
-the polynomial `exy` above, the coefficient of the monomial $x^3 y^5$ is
+the polynomial `exy` above, the coefficient of the monomial ``x^3 y^5`` is

 ```@repl userguide
 get_coeff(exy, [3,5])